harmonydata/harmonydata.github.io/content/en/blog/aidl-meetup.md

 * 11 and 12 September 2024: [Harmony at MethodsCon Futures](/harmony-at-methodscon-futures-in-manchester/) in Manchester
 * 2 July 2024: [Harmony: NLP and generative models for psychology research](/pydata)  at Pydata London
 * 3 June 2024: [Harmony Hackathon](/hackathon/) at UCL
-* 5 May 2024: [Harmony: A global platform for harmonization, translation and cooperation in mental health](/harmony-at-lifecourse-seminar/) at  Melbourne Children’s LifeCourse Initiative seminar series.
+* 5 May 2024: [Harmony: A global platform for harmonisation, translation and cooperation in mental health](/harmony-at-lifecourse-seminar/) at  Melbourne Children’s LifeCourse Initiative seminar series.
 * 27 March 2024: [Harmony at AI Camp](/upcoming-tech-talk-at-aicamp-meetup/)